lordskidgod/MxConsole/README.md

 > **Never commit or share your bot token publicly.** Keep them secure to prevent unauthorized access to your bot.

 - Open the `.env` file in the root directory.
+- Open the `.env.example` file in the root directory & Rename to `.env`.
 - Update with your Discord bot token and server specifics.

 ```env